UK Pipe Marking: Regulations vs. Standards

 UK Pipe Marking

 There is an important distinction between regulations and standards.
 Regulations are created and enforced by a legislative body.
 They have the weight of the law behind them.
 However, they do not always give specific directions on how to comply with them.
-Standards, on the other hand, may be created by non-governmental organisations such as trade groups, and often provide very detailed recommendations.
+Standards, on the other hand, may be created by non-governmental organizations such as trade groups, and often provide very detailed recommendations.
 However, there may be no enforcing body that requires compliance with a standard.

 This is true for Regulations 1996 and BS 1710.
 Regulations 1996 provide some general direction as to how pipes need to be labelled, while BS 1710 goes into exacting detail on how to label pipes.
 As a result, the contrasting information in the regulation and standard has created some confusion, specifically about colour coding and label placement.